South-Paw/warframe-item-list/README.md

 const { version, array, objects, constants } = require('warframe-item-list');

-console.log(version);   // returns the warframe game version of the item list. console.log(array);     // returns a big list of every item. console.log(objects);   // returns an object containing named lists and objects for more specific uses. console.log(constants); // returns the constant keys used to define keys in the `array` and `objects`.
+console.log(version);   // returns the warframe game version of the item list. console.log(array);     // returns a big list of every item object. console.log(objects);   // returns an object keyed by type, these contain lists of item objects. console.log(constants); // returns the constants used to define item attributes.
 ```

 ## Objects